chiubaca/notes/permanent-notes/swapping-react-for-preact-in-nextjs.md

 publish_date: 2021-12-10
 last_updated: 20211210
 description: Some notes from swapping React for Preact in Next.js
-status: draft
+status: live
 tags:
   - react
   - preact
   - nextjs
 ---

-# Motivation

-The average web page size now stands at [around 2MB](https://httparchive.org/reports/page-weight).
-Large bloated websites will generally lead to poor performance for users on slower connections and use more CPU and energy which is bad for the environment.
-Therefore anything we can do to try and reduce our website size will be beneficial for the environment.

-# Why Preact?
+This a slight follow up to by blog about [eco-friendly websites](https://chiubaca.com/making-eco-friendly-websites/).

-React is generally our framework of choice, however it comes at a [cost of ~120kb](https://bundlephobia.com/package/react-dom@17.0.2).
+At work, React is our framework of choice, however it comes at a [cost of ~120kb](https://bundlephobia.com/package/react-dom@17.0.2).
 Preact is a 3kb alternative to React.
 When used in conjunction with `[preact-compat](<https://github.com/preactjs/preact-compat>)` we can do a straight swap of React for Preact without any breaking API changes. ****The official docs claim that this thin layer over Preact achieves [100% compatibility with React](https://preactjs.com/guide/v10/differences-to-react).

 # Quick Guide